What Are Nano-Influencers?

 - The presence of brands on Instagram is ubiquitous.
 Companies of all types (consumer brands, B2B, startups, local businesses, media outlets) are on Instagram and millions of users voluntarily opt to follow official brand accounts.
 Instagram reports that there are over 25 million business accounts on the platform.
 The popularity of brand accounts on Instagram demonstrates that branded content is something that consumers accept and even seek out.

 - The bulk of Instagram users have grown up with social media advertising.
-Most of Instagram’s users are from the Millennial and Gen Z cohorts, which means they are digital natives who are desensitized to promotional content online.
+Most of Instagram’s users are from the Millennial and Gen Z cohorts, which means they are digital natives who are desensitized to promotional content on social media.
 Nano-influencers are not changing this conversation—they are an extension of this trend.

 - The concept of being a brand ambassador isn’t a new thing.
 Nano-influencers commoditize the “word-of-mouth” brand evangelism that has occurred since way before social media.
 Everyday Instagram users post about products and travel experiences that they love, without being paid.
 A well-executed nano-influencer sponsored post isn’t substantively different than what’s already out there.